 A Labrador Retriever is a working dog, and by extension, an excellent pet.
 Being America’s most popular dog breed, Labradors are easy-going and suitable as family pets, especially if you have small children.

 Over the years, Labradors were divided into two different strains.
 The first strain is bred as a show dog, while the second strain is for fieldwork.
 But despite their distinct purpose, they still have the same common traits.

 This breed of dog has a low adaptation capability.
-It can be hard for the dog to adapt to your living environment, especially if you are living in an apartment.
+It can be hard for the dog to adapt to your living environment, especially if you live in an apartment.
 It can, however, moderately endure both hot and cold temperatures.
-Labradors are also very sensitive and hate being alone.
-This dog breed is the best option for a first-time dog owner.

 Labradors have a tolerant temperament and are very easy-going dogs.
 Although nervousness and aggression can sometimes manifest in this breed, it is not typical for Labradors.
 How you raise and train your dog will have a significant impact on their temper.
 A friendly approach and a calm environment will give you a higher chance of having a warm and good-natured dog.